 Lincoln was quickly removed from the theatre and taken to a private home across the street.
 A hysterical Mary and her companion Clara followed closely behind, their gowns spattered with Major Rathbone's blood from a saber wound he'd received while trying to subdue Boothe.
 Lincoln's unresponsive body was laid on a bed in a second-floor bedroom and Mary clung to him begging for a response.
-The men in attendance were unable tolerate Mary's hysteria and at a time when she should have been consoled and allowed to remain at her husband's side, she was forcibly removed from the room and taken to a downstairs parlor.
+The men in attendance were unable to tolerate Mary's hysteria and at a time when she should have been consoled and allowed to remain at her husband's side, she was forcibly removed from the room and taken to a downstairs parlor.
 For the next nine hours, she anxiously awaited her husband's death.
-Robert, who'd been fetched to the home earlier, divided his time between consoling his mother and sitting beside his father's lifeless body.
+Robert, who had been fetched to the home earlier, divided his time between consoling his mother and sitting beside his father's lifeless body.
 Mary was finally permitted another visit with her husband and collapsed.
 By the time she was revived, her husband was dead.

 She later wrote of his death, "I often think it would have been some solace to me and perhaps have lessened the grief, which is now breaking my heart—if my idolized had passed away, after an illness, and I had been permitted to watch over him and tend him to the last," then she could have, "...thanked him for his lifelong—almost—devotion to me and I could have asked forgiveness, for any inadvertent moment of pain, I may have caused him."

-President Andrew Jackson was anxious to settle into the White House and his new role; however, he patiently waited for Mary to leave the White House.
+President Andrew Johnson was anxious to settle into the White House and his new role; however, he patiently waited for Mary to leave the White House.
 During her period of confinement, she was oblivious to the goings on around her; the White House staff took advantage of her preoccupation and began looting valuable items.
 (The following year, the Congressional Committee on House Appropriations investigated the thefts and whether Mary had a hand in the disappearance of these items.
 She was cleared of any involvement.)

 "I go hence brokenhearted with every hope in life almost crushed...Alas, all is over with me."